dullroar/ten-steps-to-linux-survival/Step-1.md

 href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons
 Attribution-ShareAlike 4.0 International License</a>.

+**Dedicated to my first three technical mentors** - Jim Proffer, who taught me digging deeper was fun and let me do so (often in production).
+Jerry Wood, who taught me to stop and think.
+And Kim Manchak, who let me be more than he hired me to be.
+Thank you, gentlemen.
+I've tried to pay it forward.
+This book is part of that.

 # Step -1.
 Introduction

 > *"And you may ask yourself, 'Well, how did I ***get*** here?'"* -